 Feature Story Saturday July 16, 2011

-James Murray from Victoria is arrested by a Brian Dennehy look-alike.
-BC Murray came dressed as a Rambo and later won the draw for a helicopter flight but missed out because he didn't stay and another name was drawn.
+James Murray from Victoria is arrested by a Brian Dennehy look-a-like.
+BC Murray came dressed as a Rambo and later won the draw for a helicopter flight but missed out because he didn't stay and so another name was drawn.

-ome looked like Rambo.
 Some sounded like Rambo and some even acted like him.
 There were dogs dressed like Rambo.
 Moms, dads, grandmas and grandpas sporting Rambo-like headbands.
-People came from as far away as the UK to take part in what was called Rambo: The Final Take last Sunday in Hope.
+People came from as far away as the UK to take part in what was called Rambo: The Final Take last Sunday in Hope July 11, 2011.

 Over the course of the day, a couple thousand First Blood movie fans gathered at a small non-descript wooden span, dubbed "Rambo Bridge" in Hope BC, to say goodbye to what has been — for the last 30-years — an iconic piece of movie memorabilia.